Formartine and Buchan Railway: British Railways, and closure

 In 1948 the LNER was taken into national ownership, as part of British Railways.
 At first relatively little changed, except for the introduction of diesel multiple unit passenger trains in June 1959.
 However the transfer of traffic to the roads, which had been evident before the war, accelerated now, as widespread road improvement schemes were implemented in the early 1960s.
 Financial losses grew considerably.
-Eventually this situation was considered unsustainable, and passenger services were withdrawn between Maud and Peterhead on 3 May 1965, followed by the closure of freight services on that line on 7 Sep 1970.
+Eventually this situation was considered unsustainable, and passenger services were withdrawn between Maud and Peterhead on 3 May 1965, followed by the closure of freight services on that line on 7 September 1970.
 The Dyce to Fraserburgh section closed to passengers on 4 October 1965, and to freight on 6 October 1979.

 As on other branches much of the staple traffic was diverted to the roads but the final closure of the Buchan line in 1979 took place against a background of considerable traffic in fertiliser, and pipes for offshore gas pipelines.
 Such traffic was subsequently taken by road from Inverurie.

 The track was subsequently lifted and much of the route now forms the Formartine and Buchan Way, a long-distance footpath and cycle path.

+Campaign for reopening

 A group called Campaign for North East Rail was launched in April 2021, and is campaigning for the reopening of parts of the Buchan line, although with substantial sections of completely new route.
 However the proposed scheme has been left out of the Scottish Government's latest Strategic Transport Projects Review (STPR2).

+In September 2023, the Campaign for North East Rail was awarded £250,000 by the Scottish government to conduct a Sustainable Transport Study into rail links to Peterhead and Fraserburgh.